Fruit Tree Growing Guide

 1. Introduction

-Fruit trees are divided into categories based on the type of their fruit:
+Fruit trees are classified into categories based on the type of fruit they produce:

-1. Stone fruits: They have a hard pit inside (e.g. peach, cherry, plum, apricot).
+Fruits with a hard pit at the center (e.g., peach, cherry, plum, apricot).

-2. Fleshy fruit with small seeds in the center (e.g. apple, pear, quince).
+Fleshy fruits with small seeds in the core (e.g., apple, pear, quince).

-3. Citrus fruits: Fruits with peel containing essential oils and juicy flesh (e.g. orange, lemon, grapefruit).
+Fruits with a peel containing essential oils and juicy flesh (e.g., orange, lemon, grapefruit).

 • They include trees such as apple, pear and quince.